scverse/scanpy/docs/api/index.rst

 Batch effect correction
 ~~~~~~~~~~~~~~~~~~~~~~~

+Also see `Dataset integration`_.
 Note that a simple batch correction method is available via :func:`pp.regress_out`.
 Checkout :class:`scanpy.external` for more.

 .. autosummary::
    :toctree: .